davidguttman/authentic-service/README.md

 # AuthenticService #

-This is the service component of Authentic.
+This is the service component of [authentic](https://github.com/davidguttman/authentic).
 This will help decode tokens so that you can authenticate users within a microservice.

 ## Example ##